prayash/eventide/TUTORIAL.md

 ```

 ## Polishing Up
 We're almost there!
 Post-processing effects in WebGL are extremely fast and can add a lot of character to your scene.
 There are many shaders available for use depending on the aesthetic you're going for.
 If you want to add post-processing effects to your scene, you can utilize the additional shaders provided by three.js to do so.
-Some of my favorites are the bloom, blur, and noise shaders.
+Some of my favorites are bloom, blur, and noise shaders.
 Let's run through that very briefly here.

 Post-processing effects operate on your scene as a whole.
 Think of it as a bitmap that's rendered every frame.
 This is called the [framebuffer](https://en.wikipedia.org/wiki/Framebuffer).
 The effects take this image, process it, and output it back to the renderer.
 The [aframe-effects-component](https://github.com/wizgrav/aframe-effects/) has already been imported for your convenience, so let's throw the props at our `Scene` tag.
 We'll be using a mix of bloom, film, and FXAA to give our final scene a touch of personality: